VarenM/MSML641-HW3/README.md

 │   └── utils.py

-After uploading the zip folder to Colab's runtime, use:
+After uploading the zip folder to Colab's runtime, use (ensures the two folders are created directly in content and not within a subfolder):
 ```bash=
 !unzip project.zip -d /content
 ```